a-tarifet/scripts/README.md

 # Azure Cleanup Script

-This Python script helps you clean up unused resources in your Azure subscription to prevent exceeding your FDPOAzureBudget.
+This Python script helps you clean up unused resources in your Azure subscription to prevent exceeding your limited budget.
 It performs the following tasks:

 - Scans and deletes unattached Network Interface Cards (NICs)
 - Scans and deletes unattached managed disks